JudgeGroovyman/JudgeGroovyman.github.io/Amiga.md

 # Preconfigured Environments #

+Update: AmigaLive beats all of the rest of these options hands down "Hey AmigaLive when I first heard of your project I thought it was too good to be true! so its really cool that you're doing these streams to show it really working and let people play." http://twitch.tv/Amigalive is streaming amiga games and people can join in anytime and play together sensible soccer, goal, tons of other games.
+The download is really simple (even on mac there is a perfect readme that explains exactly what to do).
+You can even play 4 player games without much if any trouble.

 * [AIAB](http://guide.abime.net/wbdist.htm)
 * [AmigaSYS 4](https://www.amigasys.net/download.html) and here is [Version3 Setup](http://guide.abime.net/amigasys/chap1.htm)
 * [ClassicWB](http://classicwb.abime.net/) and [How to install in UAE](http://classicwb.abime.net/classicweb/instructionsuae.htm)